ctrlaltd1337ed/unraid-templates/README.md

 ## Contributing
 * If you have improvements or bug fixes for my templates, feel free to submit a pull request or open an issue.
 * If your issue is with the application itself, please reach out to the developer.

+## Unraid Forum Support
+* If you have any issues, and prefer to post on the Unraid forum, [this is my thread](https://forums.unraid.net/topic/188012-support-ctrlaltd1337s-unraid-templates/).